 (2) Such advertisement must be in one of the Forms Nos.
 81 and 82 with such variations as the circumstances of the case may require.

+15A.
+Claims to state claimant’s contact details

+A claim made under this Order by a claimant must, in accordance with Order 71A, state —

+(a) the claimant’s geographical address; and

+(b) the claimant’s service details.

+[Rule 15A inserted in Gazette 21 Feb 2007 p.
+564.]

 16. Failure to claim within specified time

 A claimant who does not send full particulars of his claim to the person named in the advertisement within the time therein specified shall not be entitled to prove his claim except with the leave of the Court, and in granting such leave the Court may impose such terms as to costs and otherwise as it thinks just.